RahymCharyyev/Countdown-Timer/README.md

 ## :dart: About

 This small project that was created using a course from Wes Bos.
 In this project you can set a time, like it timer.
 From 5 seconds to 60 minutes.
-Also you can additionaly define time you want.
+Also you can additionaly define any time you want.

 ## :rocket: Technologies